FlorianObst/chess-game/README.md

 ## Purpose:

-Simple chess game that lets two players play chess again each other
+Chess game that lets two players play chess again each other

 ## Description: